omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-04/submissions/03-install-validate/00-lab-03-install-and-validate.md

 In enterprise environments, system administrators and security teams control which root CAs are installed on employee machines.
 This allows organizations to enforce internal trust policies and inspect secure traffic when necessary.

-If an attacker is able to install a malicious root CA on a system, they can intercept and decrypt secure communications (man-in-the-middle attacks), making this a critical security risk.
+If an attacker can install a malicious root CA on a system, they can intercept and decrypt secure communications (man-in-the-middle attacks), making this a critical security risk.

 Additional Insight

 If a root CA expires, it causes the same failure as removing it:

-Clients will no longer trust certificates signed by it Chain validation fails completely
+Clients will no longer trust certificates signed by it

+Chain validation fails completely

 This is why root CAs are issued with very long lifetimes (20+ years)